Kalpana Wilson

-Kalpana Wilson is an author, writer, and professor.
+Kalpana Wilson is an author and scholar with a focus on South Asia.
 She is a founding member of the South Asian Solidarity Group.
+She has taught at the London School of Economics, SOAS University of London, and Birkbeck, University of London.

 Education

 Wilson completed a Bachelors with Honors and a Masters in Area Studies (South Asia) from the University of Sussex, and a PhD in Political Economy from SOAS University of London.

 Career

 Wilson has taught at the Gender Institute at the London School of Economics, where her research focus was on Bihar, India.
 She has also taught at SOAS University of London and is a Lecturer in Geography at Birkbeck, University of London, where her research focus includes South Asia diasporas.

 During her career, Wilson has written in a variety of forums, including in The Guardian and elsewhere about population control policies.
 She has also signed a variety of open letters with other academics, including in 2020 to condemn the 2020 Jawaharlal Nehru University attack, in 2019 to protest the Indian government response to violence against women, in 2016 to protest caste discrimination, and in 2015 to call for Narendra Modi to be held accountable for human rights abuses in India.